2010 Moscow & Luxembourg WTA Singles Results

 Moscow News - Russia News

-Moscow: The main draw for Moscow has 8 seeds, with no 1st-round byes.
+Moscow: The main draw for Moscow has 8 seeds, with 2 1st-round byes.
 There are 4 qualifiers in the main draw.
 Qualifying (3 rounds) starts on Saturday, qualifying finals are on Monday.

 click for broader view Olympiisky Stadium, Moscow, Russia